MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 * In augmented reality, avoid chasing the user with sound.
 The user should have the option to attend to the physical world without inadvertently triggering sounds from virtual objects.

 ### Don't rely solely on sounds
 Sounds used well will be valuable when your users can hear them, but ensure your application is usable even with the sound off.
-Users may be hearing impaired, may be using your application in a loud environment, or may have privacy or other reasons to disable the device audio.
+* Users may be hearing impaired
+* Your application may be used in a loud environment
+* Your users may have privacy or other reasons to disable the device audio

 ## Which sounds should I consider adding?
-Sounds reinforce user actions through gesture, direct manipulation, and voice, and inform the user of events and changing application state through notifications.
+Sounds can reinforce user actions through gesture, direct manipulation, and voice, and inform the user of events and changing application state through notifications.

 ### Gesture interactions
 ButtonsFarfield button interactions need sounds to communicate when the user has hovered over the button and when it has been pushed.
 Because gesture interactions are less skeuomorphic than direct manipulation on HoloLens 2, detailed feedback on interaction progress is necessary to give the user confidence that the action was successful.